brootware/staging.github.io/_drafts/how-i-started-my-cicd-based-blogging-project.md

 ## Introduction

 As you might have noticed, I only recently started blogging.
-I realised how important it is to document all of the things that I have learnt in Cyber Security and DevOps space to make my life easier.
+I realised how important it is to document all of the things that I have learnt in Cyber Security and DevOps space to make my life easier and refer back as a diary whenever I need to.

 ## Finding the best blogging software for my needs